 Every two years, Metro Vancouver reviews and reports on what progress has been made towards the plan’s goals (see Biennial Report).

 The Integrated Liquid Waste and Resource Management Plan identifies how Metro Vancouver and its member municipalities will continue to protect public health and the environment and identifies opportunities to use liquid waste as a resource.
 The Integrated Liquid Waste and Resource Management Plan is authorized and regulated through the BC Environmental Management Act as the liquid waste management plan for Metro Vancouver and its member jurisdictions.

 In October 2018, Metro Vancouver requested an extension of the Plan’s comprehensive review cycle from the Ministry of Environment & Climate Change Strategy.
+In September 2019, the Minister of Environment & Climate Change Strategy granted the extension, subject to the condition that Metro Vancouver work with ministry staff to address certain actions.
 Under Action 3.5.7 of the Plan, Metro Vancouver and its members are currently required to undertake a comprehensive review of the Plan every eight years.
 Extending the comprehensive review cycle by two years will ensure the updated Plan aligns with actions on climate change that are currently being reviewed and the outcomes of important liquid waste management initiatives currently underway across the region.

 The plan has three key goals:

 - Use liquid waste as a resource

 The plan also commits Metro Vancouver to replacing the region’s two remaining primary treatment plants, Lions Gate in West Vancouver, and Iona Island in Richmond.